JLPLabs/HVOC_2023/docs/welcome.rst

 * You will use a virtual machine (VM) use as your lab bench.

-* The VM is for your indivual use.
+* The VM is for your individual use.

 * The VM is already configured for simulating CANBUS.